8go/matrix-commander/README.md

                         which will show you the display names in the middle column.
   --user-login USER     Specify user for --login.
 Details:: Optional argument
                         to specify the user for --login.
-This gives the otion to specify the user id for login.
+This gives the option to specify the user id for login.
 For '--login sso' the --user-login is not needed as user id can be obtained from server via SSO.
 For '--login password',